technofocus-pte/buildmoderniseaiappsdepth/Use case 07/Usecase07.md

 ![A screenshot of a computer program Description automatically generated](./media/image49.jpeg)

-5. Open a browser and go to the Azrue portal- https:\portal.azure.com and sign in with your Azure subscription account.
+5. Open a browser and go to the Azure portal- https:\portal.azure.com and sign in with your Azure subscription account.
 On home page, select Resource groups tile under Azure services.